NuttapolCha/money-core-services/README.md

 ## Completed Features

+- [x] Create new user with initial 1000 GEM
 - [x] Users able to transfer their GEM with double-entry book keeping methodology
 - [x] Users able to view their GEM account and balance
 - [x] Users able to view their transactions with pagination